nirajsavlani157/UTC/README.md

-🚀 UTC (Urban Trade Center) - E-commerce Platform
+🚀 UTC (Umesh Trading co.) - E-commerce Platform
 A high-performance, modern e-commerce web application built from scratch to digitize my retail shop.
 This project focuses on speed, clean UI, and a seamless user experience.

 🛠 Tech Stack